drasi-project/docs/docs/content/concepts/why-drasi/_index.md

 When to use Drasi:
 - whenever you need to figure out when and how data in one or more database has changed
-- whenever you need to figure out when data hasnt changed when it was expected to
+- whenever you need to figure out when data hasn't changed when it was expected to
 -

 OLD INTRO